FemEngi/Shocky/README.md

 note if you use it for remote play, close the program once done otherwise the connection code will always be active!

-join our discord! https://discord.gg/CtpSstWZ
+for more information and case designs to 3d print join our discord! https://discord.gg/CtpSstWZ

 Parts: